kapilthakre/Sentiment-Analysis-of-Restaurant-Reviews/README.md

-# Sentiment Analysis of Resturant Reviews Deplyoment
+# Sentiment Analysis of Resturant Reviews
 #A Machine Learning Web App, Built with Streamlit, Deployed using Heroku